 François Boucher was also a great collector ofAsian.
 We know the composition of his collection by the catalog of the sale made after his death.
 Seven hundred and one objects were divided into three hundred and twenty lots.
 Porcelain occupies the most important place but there were lacquers, Chinese paintings and miniatures, ivories, silver curiosities, "Larre stones" (soapstone), bronzes and pagodas made of Indian paste ( raw clay statuettes painted with certain moving parts).
 Part of the exhibition illustrates what could be found in this collection which was for the artist a source of inspiration.
 Thus a statuette in "Larre stone" by Dongfang shuo, a Taoist deity, is included in a set of engravings by Boucher and is entitled Chinese botanist.

 Boucher's paintings are full of objects (screens, porcelain, magots, etc.) evoking the infatuation of the wealthy classes for Asian.
-The "troutée porcelain" potpourri (Kyōyaki decor from Kyōto) with a gilt bronze mount looks very much like a potpourri that can be seen in several paintings.
-A pair of celadon porcelain vases (Qianlong period-1736 - 1795) with gilt bronze mount with newts is to be compared to lot N ° 807 of the Boucher sale.
+The “truited porcelain” potpourri (Kyōyaki-decorated stoneware from Kyōto) with a gilded bronze frame looks a lot like a pot-pourri that can be seen in several paintings.
+A pair of celadon porcelain vases (Qianlong-1736 - 1795) with gilt bronze mount with tritons is to be compared with lot N ° 807 from the Boucher sale.